ankane/searchkick/README.md

 end
 ```

-Searchkick supports the complete [Elasticsearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html).
-As your search becomes more advanced, we recommend you use the [Elasticsearch DSL](#advanced) for maximum flexibility.
+Searchkick supports the complete [Elasticsearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) and [OpenSearch Search API](https://opensearch.org/docs/latest/opensearch/rest-api/search/).
+As your search becomes more advanced, we recommend you use the [search server DSL](#advanced) for maximum flexibility.

 ## Querying